 Marleen has joined SWA recently.
 She has a Master’s degree in formal education leadership.
 She has been active in formal and non-formal education for more than 8 years, working both with adults and youth.
 She has acquired youth worker’s certificate thanks to her experiences.
 She has covered different roles – teacher/trainer, developing curriculums, developing learning materials and online programs, leading teams of youth and adults, studied the success of educational programmes, implementing upskilling programs for adults etc. She has experience in designing and implementing quantitative research design and operates with data-based decisions.
 She has experience with implementing both international (Erasmus+ KA1 and KA2) and local projects.

-- WORK IN TECH (2021-2022) – Work in Tech is a reskilling program aimed at boosting jobs in future-driven industries for women in Estonia.
-During this program, 270 women in Estonia will get access to: a) an online course developed by Google and Coursera to develop skills that enable to start a career as an IT Support Specialist, b) a global & local community of learners, and c) job placement support.
+- WORK IN TECH (2021-2023) – Work in Tech is a reskilling program aimed at boosting jobs in future-driven industries for women in Estonia.
+During this program, more than 1000 women in Estonia will get access to: a) an online course developed by Google and Coursera to develop skills that enable to start a career in IT, b) a global & local community of learners, and c) job placement support.

 - ERASMUS K2 (VIBES) (2021-2023) – A team of seven institutions from Croatia, Estonia, Finland, Belgium, and Switzerland develop and deliver study module for building virtual teams’ capabilities with process descriptions of the learning outcomes and methods as integrated processes, supportive tools, and assessment methods and criteria.
 A virtual collaboration space will be created for sharing of learning materials, experiences, and ideas in order to promote intercultural collaboration and exchange of teaching experience and knowledge.
 The learning module serves as a potential development resource for SMEs and educators.